ElliotMcGonigal/galaxyAge/README.md

 # Galactic Age Calculator
 #### Project by Elliot McGonigal
 #### This is a webpage that lets the user enter an age and get their galactic age in return
+## Description
+The user can enter an age to see how old they would be on Mercury, Venus, Mars, and Jupiter.
+This project serves as a practice for node, webpack, and TDD.
 ## Technologies Used
 * Node.js
 * Webpack